LittleBoxOfSunshine/ghastlypropositions.github.io/docs/_posts/2023-04-24-eventual-inconsistency.markdown

 data.
 Ideally it has a disclaimer, but either way the person can evaluate whether or not what they've been given is usable.
 How often have you opened an old tab on your phone where the content is present, but the tab tries to refresh and fails destroying the content that was just there?
-Clearly it's better to reserve the stale cache here.
+Clearly it's better to re-serve the stale cache here.

 The rest of the engineering world often snubs the concept of "software engineering" and they've got a point.
 We're not restricted by the physical world, so we rightfully do a